The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A health professional trained in the diagnosis, management and treatment of people who have problems communicating, or who have difficulty with eating and swallowing.

-The examination of sputum (spit) under a micrscope to look for any cancer cells.
+The examination of sputum (spit) under a microscope to look for any cancer cells.

 Cancer that begins in squamous cells.
-These are found in the tissue that forms the surface of the skin and the lining of the respiratory and digestive tracts.
+These are found in the tissue that forms the surface of the skin, and the lining of some internal organs.
+Also known as SCC.

 Finding out the size of a cancer and how far it has spread.
 It usually involves having scans and other tests.